indrekots/indrekots.github.io/_posts/articles/2016-03-26-chaining-optionals-in-java-8.md

 ## Improvements in JDK9

 JDK8 does not provide a convenient API for creating a Stream out of an Optional.
-Apparently this is going to be [fixed in JDK9](https://bugs.openjdk.java.net/browse/JDK-8050820 "OpenJDK issue tracker") and the utility method could be written as
+Apparently this is [fixed in JDK9](https://bugs.openjdk.java.net/browse/JDK-8050820 "OpenJDK issue tracker") and the utility method could be written as follows.

 {% highlight java %}
 public static <T> Optional<T> first(Supplier<Optional<T>>... suppliers) {